ekbann/ekbann/README.md

 - 👋 Hi, I’m @ekbann
 - 👀 I’m interested in ...
-Retrocomputing, Raspberry Pi/Pico, and compiler development;
+Retrocomputing, Raspberry Pi/Pico, and Compiler Design;
 - 🌱 I’m currently learning ...
-Rust and ML compilers;
+Rust and TensorFlow;
-- 💞️ I’m looking to collaborate on ... any cool project for retro or modern platforms;
+- 💞️ I’m looking to collaborate on ... any cool project;
 - 📫 How to reach me ... here on GitHub.

 <!---